attipaci/jnum/README.md

 also change the API significantly.

- * Matrices (real and complex), with algebra and inversions and decompositions (but no eigenvalues or eigenvectors yet).
+ * Matrices by `jnum.math.matrix` (real and complex), with algebra and inversions and decompositions (but no eigenvalues or eigenvectors yet).

  * Fitting of data (`jnum.data.fitting`).
-Currently only a downhill simplex method is implemented, althoug there is a decent generic framework that it is built on...
+Currentlym only a downhill simplex method is implemented, although there is a decent generic framework that it is built on...